 Which is seldom like this:

 And more often like this: A strategic planning session in the bush.

 The most organised of the troops was Rhynie Fritsch.
 From Durban, natch.
 As the lorry stopped he would step off with his blanket over his shoulder and his paperback in his hand and immediately stroll off till just out of sight but still well within earshot for a ballasbak.
 As the Bedfords started up again after we had struck camp and packed up he would reappear in time to clamber on, miffed that us workers hadn’t kept him any tea.
 Everyone loved ole Rhynie so you could only admire his gippo’ing.

 In the evenings we ate well.

-balsaks – literally scrotums; big all-purpose canvas bags; used as seats, wardrobes, pillows, etc;
+balsaks – literally scrotums; big all-purpose canvas bags; used as seats, totes, wardrobes, pillows, laundry bags, etc;

 trommels – big all-purpose tin trunks; used as seats, bedside tables, cupboards, etc;

-kommuniste – vaguely-defined bad ous who refused to believe we were The Chosen Race;
+kommuniste – vaguely-defined bad ous who refused to believe we were Ve Chosen Race;

-ballasbak – ball-baking; sitting or lying back in the sun, basking with your crotch exposed to the warm rays.
-The sunglass fella is doing it well, the other two not bad.
+ballasbak – ball-baking; testicle-tanning; sitting or lying back in the sun, basking with your crotch exposed to the warm rays.
+See the picture: The sunglass fella is doing it well, the other two not bad.
 In the barracks you’d usually be leaning against a wall, hidden from the corporal’s sight.
-On a camp the corporal might be next to you, doing it better than you; an early form of solar recharging;
+On a camp, though, the corporal might be next to you, doing it better than you; an early form of solar recharging;

 gippo’ing – wisely dodging what you were meant to be doing.
 The opposite of volunteering; Probably slang from the Egypt campaign in WW2?